Disclaimer

 Statements on my—websites, social media profiles, presentations, recordings, software, and all other forms of publication and media—reflect my personal opinions and do not represent the views and/or policies of my employer(s), past or present, or any other organization with which I may be affiliated.
 See my legal page to learn about all disclaimers that apply this site.

-Outside of internships and student employment, I’ve written for Cyber Defense Magazine.
-I also worked as a hostess, bookseller, and tutor in high school.
+I’ve written for Cyber Defense Magazine.
+I also worked as a hostess, bookseller, and tutor.

 Education